ajeden/bp-tools/README.md

 `-i INPUT` is a list of CSV files to process

-`-o OUTPUT` is a CSV file to be outputted with sorted, deduplicated rows along with PNG plot and summary
+`-o OUTPUT` is a filename to be outputted:
+- CSV with sorted, deduplicated rows
+- PNG plot and summary
+- TXT summaries
+- XSLX Excel file with all above

 optionally: